 VA Guidelines Versus Overlays on Manual Underwriting

-VA and FHA loans are the only two loan programs that allow manual underwriting.
-There are times when the Automated Underwriting System (AUS) findings cannot render an approve/eligible.
+VA and FHA loans are the only two programs allowing manual underwriting.
+Sometimes, the Automated Underwriting System (AUS) findings cannot render an approve/eligible.
 When the AUS renders a refer/eligible per AUS, the file can be downgraded to manual underwriting.
-There are no debt-to-income ratio caps if the borrower gets an AUS Approval.
+There are no debt-to-income ratio caps if the borrower gets AUS Approval.
 However, there are DTI Caps on VA manual underwriting.
 The maximum VA debt-to-income ratio for manually underwritten loans with no compensating factors is 41%.
 The DTI can go up to 50% with compensating factors.

 Compensating Factors on VA Loans